OSGeo/gdal/doc/source/build_hints.rst

     Path to an include directory with the ``jxl/decode.h`` header file.

 .. option:: JXL_LIBRARY

     Path to a shared or static library file.

+KEA
+***

+The KEA library is required for the KEA driver.
+The HDF5 CXX library is also required.

+.. option:: KEA_INCLUDE_DIR

+    Path to an include directory with the ``libkea/KEACommon.h`` header file.

+.. option:: KEA_LIBRARY

+    Path to a shared or static library file.